embaldridge/grant-proposals/Postdoc-proposal.md

 <!--1) a brief and informative introduction or background section-->
 A central problem in ecology is the effect of spatial and temporal scales on the study of pattern-generating mechanisms (ecological processes)[@levin1992problem, @chave2013problem].<!--Needs reworking--> However, much of ecological theory (metapopulation theory, neutral theory, etc.) has been developed using relative measures of scale (e.g. local vs. regional, demographic parameters).
 While theory is developed in relative scale for greater generality across taxa, conservation planning and research studies need to operate on absolute scales (square kilometers, years), creating a need for a synthesis between relative and absolute scales in ecology.

 This project aims to address three major gaps in our ecological understanding of spatial and temporal scale.
-I will  **1)**explore the relationship between absolute and relative scale [sensu @meentemeyer1989geographical] across taxa.  <!--Not quite right yet, but close. --> Identifying <!--needs better word--> the relationship between relative and absolute scale will allow me to **2)** derive a model for unifying absolute and relative scales across taxa and **3)** identify the scales over which space-for-time substitutions can be made.
+I will  **1)**compile an extensive dataset on geographic range size, home range size, etc. that will will allow me to **2)** derive a model for unifying absolute and relative scales [sensu @meentemeyer1989geographical] across taxa and **3)** identify the scales over which space-for-time substitutions can be made.
 This project will also demonstrate the utility and viability of fully remote, reproducible scientific collaboration using computational and ecoinformatics approaches.
 <!-- Intraspecific occupancy abundance (time), abundance distribution (space) relationships-->